 Nicotinamide Mononucleotide (NMN)

 An interesting new video on NMN potentially reversing hair greying and skin aging.
 Do note that both the interviewer and interviewee are involved in the sale of NMN products.
 The viewer comments in there are very interesting.
 Make sure to also read my popular post on NAD and NMN supplements.

 “I have seen hair darkening with minoxidil in my patients.”

 Moreover, on Reddit, I have read a few posts from people stating that oral Minoxidil caused their grey hair to become dark again.
 In November 2022, one person even posted that after just one month of 2.5 mg/day oral Minoxidil use, his chest and beard hair become dark again.
-Further below in this post, I also discuss topical Minoxidil causing grey hair reversal in some cases.
+In my other grey hair cure post, I also discuss topical Minoxidil causing grey hair reversal in some cases.